transformerlab/transformerlab-docs/blog/2025-03-17-comparing-llm-judge-evals/evaluate_and_compare.md

 <img src={require('./gifs/7_BarChart.png').default} alt="Demo Plugin Gif" width="500" />

 ## Conclusion

-Is fine-tuning really all you need?
 Our study suggests a more nuanced answer: fine-tuning can provide meaningful improvements for specific use cases, but those gains might be more limited than qualitative observations suggest.

 For practitioners looking to adapt models for specialized domains: